-A continuous-tone copy is defined as an image in which tones are smooth and uninterrupted by dots, lines, or other marks.
-This term is often used in reference to color illustrations, which are typically printed using a four-color process.
+A continuous-tone copy refers to an image with smooth tones and uninterrupted tones.
+This term is commonly used when discussing color illustrations, which are typically printed using a four-color process.

 The primary purpose of continuous-tone copy is to represent an image with realism accurately.
 This is particularly crucial for images that will be reproduced in print, like photographs.
 Each color is separately printed as a different color separation when employing a four-color process.
 Any irregularities in these separations can become magnified during printing, resulting in an inaccurate reproduction.

 Another advantage of continuous-tone copy is its ability to create visually appealing images.
 In a typical four-color process, thin lines of varying colors called halftone screens separate the colors.
 However, when printing without these screens, the colors blend seamlessly for a smoother appearance.

 Generally speaking, continuous-tone copy refers to any image reproduced without dots or other markings.
 Typically associated with color illustrations utilizing the four-color process, it ensures realistic representation and can enhance visual appeal.